Lall-091/sql-docs/docs/tools/sql-database-projects/concepts/pre-post-deployment-scripts.md

 </Project>
 ```

-Multiple files can be executed as part of a pre- or post-deployment script by using a SQLCMD script that calls each file in order.
+Multiple files can be executed as part of a pre-deployment or post-deployment script by using a SQLCMD script that calls each file in order.

 ```sql
 :r .\scripts\script1.sql
 :r .\scripts\script2.sql
 ```

 Those files should be excluded from the database model build by setting the `Build Action` property to `Remove` in the file properties in Visual Studio or by adding an entry for the file in the `.sqlproj` file with the `Build` attribute set to `Remove`.
-When the SQL project is built, the additional files are combined into their referencing pre-deployment or post-deployment script in the `.dacpac` by the Microsoft.Build.Sql project SDK.
+When the SQL project is built, the extra files are combined into their referencing pre-deployment or post-deployment script in the `.dacpac` by the `Microsoft.Build.Sql` project SDK.

 ```xml
 ...